-Klinefelter syndrome (sometimes called Klinefelter's or XXY) is a condition affecting boys and men where they're born with an extra X chromosome.
+Klinefelter syndrome (sometimes called Klinefelter's, KS or XXY) is where boys and men are born with an extra X chromosome.

 Chromosomes are packages of genes found in every cell in the body.
 Two types of chromosome, called the sex chromosomes, determine the genetic sex of a baby.
 These are named either X or Y.